SpellholdStudios/1pp/README.md

 <img src="1pp/documentation/files/400s4.jpg">
 <img src="1pp/documentation/files/400ss.jpg">

-Various content choices will be presented to you during installation (depending on which IE game you are installing for and installed components).
+Before v4.2.0, various content choices were presented to you during installation (depending on which IE game you are installing for and installed components).</br>
+As of version 4.2.0, installation options are moved into 1pp-config-default.ini file.
+If you want to modify them, please read this <a href="#config">chapter</a>.</br></br>
 For a full, visual guide to choices see the link below.
-Consider choosing 'yes' to setting item colours for non-magical items (setting 2/3).</br>
+Consider choosing 'yes' to setting ITEM COLOURS FOR NON-MAGICAL ITEMS (setting 2/3).</br>
 <a href="1pp/documentation/files/v4u_readme.html">Alternative install choices »</a></br>
 <div style="text-align:right"><a href="#components">Back to components list</a></div>

 ------------------------